How Much Do Window Treatments Cost?

 Inexpensive curtains are often the most affordable window treatments.
 You may be able to pick up budget curtains from home furnishing stores for as little as $7 to $20 (CAD 9 to CAD 26) a panel.

 How much window blinds, shades or curtains cost depends on a variety of factors, including the size of your windows, the material and where you buy them.
 Here's a look at some average price ranges for different types of shades, drapes and blinds:

 How Much Do Curtains Cost?

-Inexpensive fabrics in basic designs from retailers such as Walmart, Target, Big Lots or Amazon cost $7 to $50 per panel or panel pair.
+So what’s the average cost?
+Inexpensive fabrics in basic designs from retailers such as Walmart, Target, Big Lots or Amazon cost $15 to $40 (CAD 20 to CAD 50) per panel or panel pair.
 You can buy curtains one panel at a time or in sets to cover a window.

-More expensive fabrics, which can include linen or silk, may cost $20 to $150 per panel or more.
-Lined curtains meant to support energy efficiency, such as thermal or blackout curtains, often cost between $20 and $150 as well.
-Custom curtains, which are made from specialty fabrics or to fit specific windows, can run up to $1,500.
+More expensive fabrics, which can include linen or silk, may cost $20 to $150 (CAD 26 to CAD 200) per panel or more.
+Lined curtains meant to support energy efficiency, such as thermal or blackout curtains, often cost about the same price.

 Typically, the bigger your windows and the more area you want to cover with curtains, the higher the price.

 If you're installing curtains, you may also have to buy curtain rods and installation hardware.
 Other expenses could include valances, cornices, finials and other decorative items, depending on how you want the windows to look when you're done.
-These additional items can add between $5 and $600 or more, depending on how elaborate you want to get.
+These additional items can add between $5 and $600 (CAD 6 and CAD 790) or more, depending on how elaborate you want to get.